OpeOnikute/opeonikute.github.io/posts/distributed-tracing-for-batch-workloads.md

 However, off-line data intensive workloads, such as those that fit the MapReduce model, can also benefit from better performance insight.
 >

 As an example, let’s look at a basic NodeJS application that sends a dummy task to RabbitMQ on every request.
 The worker task itself only sends a request to [google.com](http://google.com).
-Both the server and worker use OpenTelemetry to export traces [Jaeger](https://www.jaegertracing.io) for visualisation.
+Both the server and worker use OpenTelemetry to export traces to [Jaeger](https://www.jaegertracing.io) for visualisation.
 Here’s what the core logic looks like:

 ```jsx
 // app.js